mmuratarat/mmuratarat.github.io/_posts/2019-09-05-odds-ratio-logistic-regression.md

 import statsmodels.formula.api as smf
 {% endhighlight %}

-Data used in this example is the data set that is used in UCLA’s Logistic Regression for Stata example.
+Data used in this example is the data set that is used in [UCLA’s Logistic Regression for Stata example](https://raw.githubusercontent.com/Opensourcefordatascience/Data-sets/master/admission.csv){:target="_blank"}.
 The question being asked is, how does GRE score, GPA, and prestige of the undergraduate institution effect admission into graduate school.
 The response (target/dependent) variable is admission status (binary), and the independent variables (predictors/features/attributes) are: GRE score, GPA, and undergraduate prestige.

 {% highlight python %}
 data = pd.read_csv('odds_logistic_regression.csv')